MoyasiGinko/ecom-server/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-Prerequisites and setup instructions for the project are listed below.
+Prerequisites and setup instructions for the backend project are listed below.

 <!-- Prerequisites -->
 ### Prerequisites <a name="prerequisites"></a>